Comparisons / AutoGen vs LlamaIndex

 AutoGen vs LlamaIndex: Which Agent Framework to Use?

-AutoGen autogen by microsoft models agents as conversableagents that chat with each other.
-LlamaIndex llamaindex started as a rag framework — connect your data, query it with an llm.
-Here is how they compare — and what the same patterns look like in plain Python.
+AutoGen by Microsoft models agents as ConversableAgents that chat with each other.
+LlamaIndex started as a RAG framework — connect your data, query it with an LLM.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers